socratesmosko/Modern-Calculator-ReactNative-MobileApplication/README.md

-# Modern Calculator Ract Native Mobile Application
+# Modern Calculator React Native Mobile Application

 This is a React Native mobile application featuring a modern calculator with a sleek design and intuitive functionalities, allowing users to perform mathematical calculations seamlessly on their smartphones.